 SMART IEP Goals

-The goals on your child’s Individualized Education Plan (IEP) lay the framework for their education, but what makes a good goal?
+The goals on your child’s Individualized Education Program (IEP) lay the framework for their education, but what makes a good goal?
+IEP goals (and any goal for that matter) should be SMART.
+That is, they should be specific, measurable, attainable, realistic / relevant, and timely.

 Specific.
 Goals should clearly describe the skill the student is learning.
 Goals should never be vague.
 If you moved to another school district, the new teacher should be able to read the goals and know exactly what is being taught.